Back to All Posts

 As you plan your holiday gatherings, be sure to make arrangements and accommodations for your senior loved one well ahead of time.

 If the gathering is being held in a family member’s home, spend time thinking about the preparations — and make sure to include them as best you can.
 For example, ask Mom to find a recipe that can be used at the party while you vacuum the living room.
-Remind her she has some great recipes and that you’ll be in the living room and out of her way.
+Remind her that she has some great recipes and that you’ll be in the living room and out of her way.

-If the holiday celebration will be at another location, check for potential hazards like stairs, stray electrical cords, raised carpeting or mats, as well as seating that may be difficult or dangerous for a senior adult to use.
+If the holiday celebration will be at another location, check for potential hazards like stairs, stray electrical cords, and raised carpeting or mats, as well as seating that may be difficult or dangerous for a senior adult to use.
 It’s also a good idea to not seat any seniors near walkways where children will be running back and forth.
 Make adjustments ahead of time so your senior loved ones don’t become embarrassed by last-minute fussing over arrangements for them.

 If the senior is living in a retirement or assisted living community, try to include the community’s staff in your planning to better understand how your loved one can have a positive experience celebrating the holidays.